ward/run/_posts/2023-04-16-rotterdam-marathon.md

 I ran with my new group for a little bit.
 Around 26.5 km into the race, we take a turn and the Erasmusbridge is showing itself again in all its glory.
 I felt awed by the sight of it.
 So tall and hulking, a beautiful piece of engineering.
-I had seen and crossed the bridge a few times in the past already and never had that feeling, so I am attributing it partially to running emotions.
+I had seen and crossed the bridge a few times on a past trip already and never had that feeling, so I am attributing it partially to running emotions.
 Shortly after my admiring, I got smacked around by the bridge as we climbed upwards.
 I quickly decided not to have my heart rate shoot up trying to keep pace with my group and switched tempo.
-There were also so many spectators here, I made sure to not make them hype me up too much that I would blast up the bridge after all.
+There were also more spectators here again, I made sure to not make them hype me up so much that I would blast up the bridge after all.
 Soon I found myself descending again and creeping closer back towards my group.
 I also spotted an official photographer.
 I decided to flash a moose antler sign, but as I raised my hands for it, the crowd went absolutely wild.